 Your course is based on a unitised scheme.
 It is delivered over 1 year full-time or 2 years part time.
-The course comprises of 120 credits.
+The course comprises of 180 credits.
 Credits are awarded on successful completion of a unit of study.
 There is an expectation that each credit notionally requires 10 hours of learning.
-You will need to complete 120 credits (i.e 1200 hours of learning) to be awarded the Postgraduate Diploma.
+You will need to complete 180 credits (i.e 1800 hours of learning) to be awarded the MA award.

-Should you need to leave at an earlier stage there are 'exit awards' as described below:
+While the course is designed to be completed as an MA, should you need to leave at an earlier stage there are 'exit awards' as described below:

 - The first year (2 semesters) for part time students comprises of a single unit worth 60 credits.
-Successful completion of this unit results in progression to the second year and the next unit, or if you wish to leave at this stage you will have achieved a Postgraduate Certificate Carving - At the successful completion of the second unit (second semester for full-time, second semester of the 2nd year for part time students) you will have passed 120 credits.
-This results in progression to the final semester, or if you wish to leave the course at this stage you will have achieved a Postgraduate Diploma Carving
+Successful completion of this unit results in progression to the second year and the next unit, or if you wish to leave at this stage you will have achieved a Postgraduate Certificate Art & Material Histories - At the successful completion of the second unit (second semester for full-time, second semester of the 2nd year for part time students) you will have passed 120 credits.
+This results in progression to the final semester, or if you wish to leave the course at this stage you will have achieved a Postgraduate Diploma Art & Material Histories - The third semester for full time, or third semester of the 2nd year for part time students, comprises of a single 60 credit unit and successful completion will result in an MA Art & Material Histories